z-aqib/product-review-analyzer/README.md

 aws s3 cp README.md s3://mlops-d9/

-Command to check what has been uploaded to S3 Bucket aws s3 ls s3://maham-mlops-d9/
+Command to check what has been uploaded to S3 Bucket aws s3 ls s3://mlops-d9/

 EC2
-cd into the direction where the mlops-key pem file is located
+cd into the directory where the mlops-key pem file is located

 Command to connect to EC2 instance (this opens ubuntu) ssh -i "mlops-key.pem" ubuntu@ec2-13-60-193-55.eu-north-1.compute.amazonaws.com